 When you switch to a zero waste lifestyle, you quickly realize that the sea of single-use plastic bottles above and below your kitchen sink will need to go.
 Like any change, this can feel intimidating!
 Fortunately, there are so many plastic-free and zero waste dish soap options out there.
 You’ll easily find the best zero waste dish soap for your lifestyle and budget!

 This post is all about plastic-free and zero waste dish soaps you use to clean dishes by hand.
 Looking for something else?

 Conventional dish soaps have a few issues that make them not quite as sustainable as we’d like.

-- Fragrance & other irritants
+Incorporation of fragrance & other irritants

 From an environmental standpoint, regular liquid dish soaps contribute to plastic pollution.

-Since they are mostly made of water and water is heavy, that extra weight increases the fuel required to ship it across the country (or world).
+Since they are mostly made of water and water is heavy, that extra weight increases the fuel required to ship it across the country (or the world).